Signora Violante

 Signora Violante (1682–1741) was a rope-dancer, acrobat, commedia dell'arte actor and theatre company manager.

-Biography
+Early life

+Background

 Signora Violante was Italian or French, and was active as a performer from 1720.
 She was married to an Italian, Senor Violante, a rope-slider.
 Neither her maiden or married name are known for certain, and she and her husband are also sometimes named as Larini in contemporary newspaper accounts.
 She is also known as Madam Violante and Mrs Violante in 18th century sources.

+Family

 Her children were among the performers in her troupe.
 Her daughter Rosina Violante, a dancer, later married dancer George Richard Estcourt Luppino, son of dancers George Charles Luppino and Charlotte Mary Estcourt, and forebear of the Lupino family of performers and designers.